girdenis-p/nc-news/README.md

 - Voting system on articles
 - Ability to post and delete comments on an article

+### Using the app

+Following the link to the deployed app above, one may navigate to different topics using the nav bar or may scroll down for more articles.
+Each article card is a link that takes one to the selected article, there one may vote on the article and/or post a comment.
+Currently, the default user is the same for anyone using the app.
+Comments made by this user can also be deleted.

 ### Link to backend repo

 https://github.com/girdenis-p/news-api